 Walk for about 20 minutes (approximately 1.5km).

-Located in the center of Tokyo, you can experience both traditional and modern Japanese cultures in this district.
-The main attraction is Sensoji Temple, the oldest temple in Tokyo built in 7th century.
-The Nakamisa Dori marks the way from the first front gate Kaminarimon – with its’ iconic big red lantern – to the temple its’ main hall.
-In this street you can find numerous small stores, snack venders, and restaurants.
+Located in the center of Tokyo, you can experience both traditional and modern Japanese cultures in Asakusa.
+The main attraction is Sensoji Temple, the oldest temple in Tokyo built in the 7th century.
+The Nakamise Dori marks the way from the first front gate Kaminarimon – with its’ iconic big red lantern – to the temple its’ main hall.
+On this street, you can find numerous small stores, snack vendors, and restaurants.
 Most of the shops along Nakamise Dori open between 9-10 am, but some of them open at 11.30am.
 Enjoy some snacks like manjū (Japanese cakes filled with red bean paste), or have lunch in one of many restaurants.
-Please note that eating and drinking is not allowed on Nakamise Dori itself.
+Please note that eating and drinking are not allowed on Nakamise Dori itself.
+You can eat it in front of the shop where you got the food.

 2pm – Discover Tokyo’s prestigious business district around Tokyo Station